How to Bathe Your Dog

 How to Bathe Your DogFlea Baths for Dogs – Don’t!

 In my opinion, the only way to get rid of fleas is using a product like Advantage (found here on Amazon (paid link).
-For more information about getting rid of fleas, click here.
+For more information about getting rid of fleas, read my article, Best Flea Medicine for Dogs and Cats (includes video).

 people loving animalsI Donate to Animal Charities

 Thank you for visiting my website.
-I donate 10% of all commissions I earn on this website to animal charities.
+I donate 10% of my earnings to animal charities.
 You can see a list of the charities I donate to here.
-If you like this website, please share it with your friends – every purchase helps animals!
+If you like this website, please share it with your friends and family members who own pets.
+Thank you!
+Debra

 Leave a Reply